 The Pilgrimage "family".
-We are living as a nomadic community, and it is important that we share the workload involved in this so please be ready to help move luggage, set up tables, pack the van, make filled rolls, tidy the hall and kitchens as necessary.
+We are living as a nomadic community, and it is important that we share the workload.
+Please be ready to help move luggage, set up tables, pack the van, make filled rolls, tidy the hall and kitchens as necessary.